◊ THE CLASSES: Spin ◊

 - Spin shoes are included, but if you have your own they need to be Look Keo clips

 SPINCO was first started by boss babe Michelle August on July 4th, 2014 (when she was only TWENTY-TWO) with a single goal in mind – build a community.
 They went from one spin studio to nine in only four years so clearly the community feels were felt.
 Michelle practices what she preaches and her go get ’em attitude radiates from her like my four-year old levels of excitement on Christmas morning.
 One of our favorite things about her is how she views vulnerability as an asset.
-She believes “vulnerability has held all of us back at one point in life” and pushing her team of instructors – across the country no less – to then push their riders to be vulnerable in the class, to turn up the dial a little more, push a little longer and play outside of their comfort zone, is the special sauce to a truly killer spin class.
-Toronto has a team of more than 22 instructors that sometimes float around to different studios but often have their home base and they each seem to have loyal fans that will seek out their classes specifically.
+She believes “vulnerability has held all of us back at one point in life” and pushing her team of instructors – across the country no less – to then push their riders to be vulnerable in the class, to turn up the dial a little more and play outside of their comfort zone, is the special sauce to a truly killer spin class.
+Toronto has a team of more than 22 instructors that each have loyal fans that will seek out their classes specifically.
 We can tell you about two of them…

-Ok so this good looking, muscly, tatted foreigner was a bit difficult to understand sometimes, a combination of the loud music and his accent, but we still REALLY enjoyed his class.
+This good looking, muscly, tatted foreigner was a bit difficult to understand sometimes, a combination of the loud music and his accent, but we still REALLY enjoyed his class.
 His energy is so contagious and he was super clear about telling/showing/somehow communicating to us when we had another round to go.
 Justin was also really good with the dial.
 He adjusted the dial a great amount and made an otherwise moderately paced and simple ride a more challenging experience – which is the whole point of going to a spin class and not just cruising on your bike in your basement.
-He was also really really obvious about when he wanted the dial turned up or down so even if you struggled to understand him, you could see with his giant hand gestures that it was time to turn up.
+He was also really obvious when he wanted the dial turned up or down so even if you struggled to understand him, you could see with his giant hand gestures that it was time to turn up.
 We had a fairly quiet class, there wasn’t as many woohoo’s and random yelling so he noticed that about ten minutes in, called it out, and said it was all good, that excessive levels of excitement are not required, however he’ll just kick our ass even more and make us work so hard that he’ll take our silence as dying.
 Cool, cool.
 So, most importantly, and why people seek out his classes – his playlist.
 Most of the songs had a Caribbean flare which I wouldn’t think would normally be my jam but it was actually SO MUCH FUN.
-The non-Caribbean tunes were still uppity as hell with Adel dance remix of Fire to the Rain, dance remix of Beyonce’s reformation and stretching to Maroon 5’s ‘Girls like you” – so it was good.
-Maybe our fav part.

 LEVEL OF DIFFICULTY